 Bob Campbell marked the grave (left) as that of “Bill Windsor”.
 Initially the absence of a Commonwealth War Graves Commission entry under that name in 1939 or 1940 left this an enigmatic shot.
 Further searching uncovered the accidental loss of NZ 2 Div Cavalry Regt despatch rider, Trooper William Winsor, shortly before 211 Squadron left the Dabaa area.
 The NZ troops were manning airfield defence for 211 Squadron.
 On 18 October 1940, Bill Winsor of Waitara, Taranaki, died in a head-on collision with the car of the Commander Royal Engineers, Western Desert Force.
 Campbell and Winsor were both from the North Island of New Zealand.
 See NZETC Loughnan Divisional Cavalry (Historical Publications Branch 1963).

-The only 211 Squadron man known to be laid to rest at Dabaa was Sewell, whose burial on 1 August 1940 was photographed by Wingrove.
+The only 211 Squadron man known to have been laid to rest at Dabaa was Sewell, whose burial on 1 August 1940 was photographed by Wingrove.

 Between June and October 1940, Campbell took part in 15 daylight operations against Italian forces in Libya, being promoted to Flying Officer with effect from 3 September 1940.
 With the Squadron move to Greece in November 1940, Campbell and co carried out further raids against the Italians in Albania.
 By January 1941, he was a veteran of 25 raids but his luck had now run out.

 Shot down on 6 January 1941 over Valona in Albania with Sgt John Beharrel (Observer) and Sgt Raymond (Ray, Apple) Appleyard (WOp/AG), he ditched Blenheim I L1487 “The Maestro” in the sea, as his narrative report explains.